-Earlier this year we’ve announced that we’re returning to Splendour and we’re excited to confirm the line-up for the Confetti stage.
+Earlier this year we’ve announced that we’re returning to Splendour and we’re excited to confirm the line-up and stage times for the Confetti stage.

 Headlining the Confetti Stage, powered by Nottingham Trent University, will be Grammy Award winning singer Billy Ocean.
 With a string of hits, including “Love Really Hurts Without You”, “Suddenly” and “When The Going Gets Tough The Tough Get Going”, along with last year’s album ‘Here You Are: The Best Of Billy Ocean’ soaring to number four, Ocean will be bringing plenty of crowd pleasers to his headlining set.
 Our students will be back running the stage taking this amazing opportunity to work alongside and support the performance of a massive star.